Sachinrodies/Project-catalyst-club/README.md

 ## 📝 License

-This project is licensed under the MATRIX License - see the LICENSE file for details.
+This project is licensed under the CATALYST License - see the LICENSE file for details.

 ## 🤝 Contributing